govolution/avet/README.md

 For detailed information, consider the comments inside the scripts.
 Feel free to modify/write your own build scripts to build your custom executable!

-__Warning__

-Before executing build scripts, ensure that your msf database is started up and initialized.
-If you don't, msfvenom will be hesitant to launch and your build script execution will get stuck!

 ```
 buildsvc_win32_meterpreter_bind_tcp_20xshikata.sh